Alterplay/APAddressBook/README.md

 * APContactFieldPhoto - *contact photo*
 * APContactFieldThumbnail - *contact thumbnail*
 * APContactFieldPhonesWithLabels - *contact phones with labels*
+* APContactFieldCompositeName - *the concatenated value of prefix, suffix, organization, first name, and last name*
+* APContactFieldAddresses - *array of user addresses*
+* APContactFieldRecordID - *ID of record in iOS address book*
 * APContactFieldDefault - *contact first name, last name and phones array*
 * APContactFieldAll - *all contact fields described above*

 ### Note
 > You should use `APContactFieldPhoto` very carefully, because it takes a lot of memory and may crash the application.
 Using `APContactFieldThumbnail` is much safer.